PashaBarahimi/PashaBarahimi.github.io/_projects/research-2-heimdall.md

 ---
 title: "Enforcing Control Flow Integrity on Smart Contracts @ UofT"
 permalink: /projects/heimdall/
-excerpt: ""
+excerpt: "Full details can be found on the <a href='/research/heimdall/'>research page</a>."
 collection: projects
 type: research
 daterange: Summer 2024
 lang: Rust
 ---

-Complete details are available at the [research page](/research/heimdall/).
+Full details can be found on the [research page](/research/heimdall/).